At home in a hostel

 If you'll be sleeping in a room with other people, bring ear plugs and an eye mask.
 If you want to read in bed, bring a reading light.

 Cost: The per-person rate structure favors the single traveler and groups.
 For families, the cost can approach that of a basic motel room, though access to a kitchen can mean big savings.
-Membership in Hostelling International reduces nightly costs by $3.
-It costs $28 per year for adults 18-54 and $18 for seniors.
+Membership in Hostelling International reduces nightly costs.
+It costs $18 per year for adults and is free for youths.

 The Hostelling International Madison hostel is at 141 S. Butler St., two blocks from Capitol Square, where the famous Dane County Farmers Market is held Saturdays, and Lake Monona, where guests can ride the Capital City State Trail, hear a free concert at Monona Terrace or see a free water-ski show at Law Park on Sunday evenings.

 The house has 31 beds in smaller rooms, including five private rooms that sleep two to five people in a mix of full and twin beds.
-Cost is $52 for one, $55 for two and $58 for three.
-The cost for a bed in a dorm room is $25.
 It's not air-conditioned, so rooms can get warm.

 Linens and towels are provided.
 It's very environmentally sensitive; in the bathrooms, there's a small bin of clean rags for guests to use instead of paper towels, and a sign announces, "Here at the Madison hostel, every day is Earth Day.''